CogComp/cogcomp-nlp/pipeline/README.md

 the parser model in `data/`; and the config file in `config/`.
-There are two sample scripts that are provided to test that the pipeline works after you have downloaded it. `scripts/runPreprocessor.sh` takes as arguments a configuration file and a text file; it processes the text file according to the properties set in the config file, and writes output to STDOUT. scripts/testPreprocessor.sh is a self-contained script that calls `runPreprocessor.sh` with fixed arguments and compares the output to some reference output.
+There are two sample scripts that are provided to test that the pipeline works after you have downloaded it. `scripts/runPipelineOnDataset.sh` takes as arguments a configuration file and a text file; it processes the text file according to the properties set in the config file, and writes output to STDOUT. scripts/testPreprocessor.sh is a self-contained script that calls `runPipelineOnDataset.sh` with fixed arguments and compares the output to some reference output.
 If the new output and reference output are different, the script prints an error message and indicates the differences.